microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/loginpagetextvisibilitysettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This is a complex type that represents the various texts that can be hidden on the login page for a tenant.
+This is a complex type that represents the various texts that can be hidden on the sign-in page for a tenant.

 ## Properties